Desire and sexual arousal continued...

 - Sildenafil (Viagra), a medicine used to treat erectile dysfunction in men.
 It can also help women become aroused.

 - A water-based lubricant, such as Astroglide or K-Y Jelly.
-Do not use oil-based
+Do not use oil-based lubricants.

 Both men and women can use sensual exercises that you do with your partner to find areas of your body that react to stimulation.